weiyutong/project_kasparov/README.md

 # Project Kasparov
-<em> Analyzing chess openings in conjunction with ELO and game performance. </em>
+<em> Analyzing chess openings in conjunction with Elo ratings and game performance data using machine learning. </em>

 Chess openings are the first few inital moves of a chess game.
 They heavily decide the progression of the game and the strategies that will be employed.
-Project Kasparov aims to anazlye chess openings to answer some open questions in chess analysis:
+Project Kasparov aims to anazlye chess openings to answer some questions in chess analysis:

-1. What
+* What are the win/loss/draw ratios for different chess openings?
-2. How does the ratio of chess openings among players over a range of ELOs and
+* How does the ratio of utilized chess openings vary among players over a range of Elo ratings?
-3. Does early-game control of the center correspond to win probability?
+* Does early-game control of the center correspond to win probability?
-4. Between games of players of vastly different
+* Between games of players of vastly different Elo ratings, does the player with the lower Elo rating utilize different strategies to gain an advantage?
+* How do players vary their openings within a match?
+* How has the popularity of an opening changed over time?

 ## Data

-`.pgn` (Portabel Game Notation) is a text file format which records chess games.
-The relevant fields for this project are `Result`, `White ELO`, `Black ELO`, `ECO`, `Variation`, `Opening`, and the algebraic chess notation body for the round
+`.pgn` (Portable Game Notation) is a text file format which records chess games from which the majority of our data will be acquired.
+The relevant fields for this project are `Result`, `WhiteElo`, `BlackElo`, `ECO`, `Variation`, `Opening`, and the algebraic chess notation body for the round.

-Data will be collected/referenced from these sites.
+Data were collected/referenced from these sites:

-### Encyclopedia of Chess Openings
+* <em>Encyclopedia of Chess Openings</em>
-  A compendium of almost all possible chess openings, organized by
+  A compendium of almost all possible chess openings which are organized by an alphanumeric code.
+For example
-### theweekinchess.com
-### FICS Games Database
+* <em>theweekinchess.com</em>
+* <em>FICS Games Database</em>
+*e
 ## Simulations (tentative)

+## Game Theory Applications

+## Appendix

+### Definitions

+* Elo Ratings System: A method for calculating the relative skill levels of players in chess.
+* Stockfish: A powerful chess AI.
+* Algebraic Chess Notation: A notation system that records the moves in a game of chess.